-Alcohol consumption causes a number of marked changes in behavior.
-Even low doses significantly impair the judgment and coordination required to drive a car safely, increasing the likelihood that the driver will be involved in an accident.
-Alcohol can increase the incidence of a variety of aggressive acts, including spouse and child abuse.
-Moderate to high doses of alcohol cause marked impairments in higher mental functions, severely altering a person's ability to learn and remember information.
-Very high doses cause respiratory depression and death.
+Alcohol consumption significantly alters behavior.
+Even low doses impair judgment and coordination, increasing the risk of accidents while driving.
+Alcohol can also lead to aggressive acts, such as spouse and child abuse.
+Moderate to high doses impair higher mental functions, affecting learning and memory.
+Exceedingly high doses can cause respiratory depression and death.

-Repeated use of alcohol can lead to dependence.
-Sudden cessation of alcohol intake is likely to produce withdrawal symptoms including severe anxiety, tremors, hallucinations and convulsions.
-Alcohol withdrawal can be life-threatening.
-Long-term consumption of large quantities of alcohol, particularly when combined with poor nutrition, can also lead to permanent damage to vital organs such as the brain and the liver.
+Repeated alcohol use can lead to dependence.
+Sudden cessation may result in severe withdrawal symptoms like anxiety, tremors, hallucinations, and convulsions, which can be life-threatening.
+Long-term heavy drinking, especially with poor nutrition, can cause permanent damage to vital organs like the brain and liver.